derwiki/johnhenry/README.md

 # Introduction
 Thanks for downloading JohnHenry, the fastest way to launch a new Ruby on Rails web application on Heroku with Bootstrap.
+We'll have you up and running in minutes!

 # Installation on Mac OS X (and probably Linux)
 All commands are run via Terminal, which you can find in your